 Facial swelling related to dental issues should never be taken lightly, as it often signals a spreading infection that requires immediate attention.
 When you notice puffiness in your cheek, jaw, or gums accompanied by warmth and tenderness, bacteria have likely escaped the confines of your tooth and are attacking surrounding tissues.
 This type of swelling can progress rapidly, sometimes within hours, and may be accompanied by fever, difficulty swallowing, or trouble breathing.

 An abscess, which is a pocket of pus caused by bacterial infection, creates swelling that can become life-threatening if it blocks your airway or spreads to your brain.
 The infection can travel through tissue planes and blood vessels, causing complications far beyond your mouth.
 Professional dental care focuses not only on treating immediate symptoms but also on preventing the systemic complications that can arise from untreated infections.
+If you are unsure whether swelling or pain calls for an emergency dental visit or a trip to the emergency room, our guide on emergency dentist vs. emergency room walks through exactly when each option is appropriate.

 A Knocked-Out or Loosened Tooth

 A tooth that has been loosened, partially displaced, or pushed into your gum also needs urgent care, even if it hasn’t fallen out completely.
 The supporting structures around your tooth, including the periodontal ligament and bone, may have sustained damage that isn’t immediately visible.
 Our team uses advanced technology to assess the full extent of the injury and develop a treatment plan that gives your tooth the best chance of long-term survival.
+For a broader look at which pain symptoms cross the threshold into emergency territory, our post on when tooth pain becomes a dental emergency provides a useful guide.

 Uncontrolled Bleeding